peterthorpe5/Arabidopsis_names_to_annot/README.md

 ```

 This script will not work in on all file and sometimes prints out the line twice.
 Use at your own caution.

+## scripts folder

+this is a load of scripts that should do what they do based on their title